glyphrider/wardtalks.com/content/posts/nix_demo.md

 The home-manager flake is more complicated than the nixos flake, because home-manager has multiple inputs (home-manager **and** nixpkgs), **and** we want to keep the two closely tied to each other.
 We can start with the template, but here's the full flake.nix file after modifications... or you can just write if from scratch using `vim`

+The occurrence of "demo" below corresponds to the presumed username demo.
+If you have created a different unprivileged user, then replace the existing token with your new name.

 ```
 {
   description = "Demo Flake for Home-Manager (Standalone)";